mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 It's possible to specify the desired *MASTER_LOG_FILE* but position must be 4

-The initfile option is nolonger available, filestem option also not available as the stem is automatically set by parsing *MASTER_LOG_FILE*.
+The initfile option is no longer available, filestem option also not available as the stem is automatically set by parsing *MASTER_LOG_FILE*.

 ### Stop/start the replication